SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessGambits.md

 # 10. - Rally

 You can use your bonus action and spend a gambit die to bolster the resolve of one of your companions.
 When you do so, choose a friendly creature who can see or hear you.
-That creature gains temporary hit points equal to the gambit die roll + your Charisma modifier.
+That creature gains temporary hit points equal to the gambit die roll + your Intelligence, Wisdom or Charisma modifier, whichever is higher.

 # 11. - Reach